Blood Wedding: Act three

-Out in the forest (to which Leonardo and The Bride have fled), three woodcutters emerge to discuss the events (in a manner somewhat similar to that of a Greek chorus, except that they speak to each other, not to the audience).
-They reveal that the searchers have infiltrated the entire forest, and that Leonardo, who is, after all, carrying a woman, will be caught soon if the moon comes out.
-As they flee the stage, The Moon appears in the form of a young woodcutter with a white face.
-He states that by the end of the night, blood will be spilt.
+In the forest (to which Leonardo and the Bride have fled), three woodcutters emerge to discuss the events (in a manner somewhat similar to that of a Greek chorus, except that they speak to each other, not to the audience).
+They reveal that searchers have infiltrated the entire forest, and that Leonardo will be caught soon if the Moon comes out.

+As they flee the stage, the Moon appears in the form of a young woodcutter with a white face.
+She states that by the end of the night, blood will be spilt.
 Death, disguised as an old beggar woman, enters and speaks of the finiteness of life and how the night will end in death.
-She orders The Moon to provide much light before exiting.
+She orders the Moon to provide much light before exiting.

 Up in fury, the Groom enters along with a Youth from the wedding party.
 The Youth is disturbed by the dark forest and urges the Groom to turn back, but the Groom refuses, vowing to kill Leonardo and reclaim his Bride.
 Death, disguised, re-enters, telling the Groom that she has seen Leonardo and can lead the Groom to him.
 The Groom exits with her.

-Elsewhere, in the forest specifically, The Woodcutters are fervently chopping wood, praying that the lovers will be spared before exiting.
-Leonardo and The Bride run on and discuss their future together.
-Both are filled with romantic angst and consumed by their burning, unsustainable love for each other, as passion like no other is shared between the two of them.
+Elsewhere in the forest, the woodcutters are chopping wood, praying that the lovers will be spared before exiting.
+Leonardo and the Bride run on and discuss their future together.
+Both are consumed by their burning, unsustainable love for each other, as passion like no other is shared between the two of them.
 The Bride begs Leonardo to flee, but he refuses.
 The couple hear footsteps; the Groom and Death are coming near.
 Leonardo exits, and two screams ring out in the darkness.
-The Moon and Beggar woman reappear at the end of the scene.
+The Moon and Death reappear at the end of the scene.
 Leonardo and the Groom have killed each other.

-In the town, the women (including Leonardo's wife and mother-in-Law) have gathered near the church to whisper of the events.
-Death arrives in the disguise of the beggar woman and, before departing, announces that doom has visited the forest.
-The Mother enters the church, full of anger and black bitterness, only to see The Bride returning—her dress covered in the blood of her lovers who killed each other in the forest.
-Presumably, (although this is never explicitly stated, and it happens after the play's end) The Bride is afterwards killed as a sacrifice to restore the family's honour.
-Still, in some incarnations of the play, it is suggested that The Mother allows The Bride to live based on the idea that living with the pain of her lovers' deaths is a more severe punishment than death.
+In the town, the women (including Leonardo's Wife and the Mother-in-Law) have gathered near the church to whisper of the events.
+Death arrives and, before departing, announces that doom has visited the forest.
+The Mother enters the church, full of anger and bitterness, only to see the Bride returning—her dress covered in the blood of both her lovers.
+Presumably (although this is never explicitly stated), the Bride is afterwards killed as a sacrifice to restore the family's honour.
+Still, in some incarnations of the play, it is suggested that the Mother allows the Bride to live based on the idea that living with the pain of her lovers' deaths is a more severe punishment than death.